 TIMA is developing its 1819 North Church building as a 4,000 square foot project space that serves as an extension of its artist residency, exhibition and workshop programs including performances, site-specific art installations, multi-media presentations, along with ground level working studio space.
 A plaque on the wall of the main space notes: “This repurposed space is in honor of Bob Tuckett, Sr. and Polly Mattis Tuckett whose selfless love of family and community is remembered.”
 Below can be found photographs of the project space over the past three years as it has been used for installations and performances.
-A custom made Schlicker chamber organ (not a church organ), designed for solo and ensemble Renaissance and Baroque music and obtained from Brooklyn, New York, was recently installed in the rear addition of the building during the spring of 2018.
+A custom made Schlicker chamber organ (not a church organ), designed for solo and ensemble Renaissance and Baroque music and obtained from Brooklyn, New York, was installed in the rear addition of the building during the spring of 2018.
 The organ was originally built for an individual in New York City.
 Two architectural plans (floor plan of main sanctuary space and building profile) of the space prepared by architect, Carol Wilson, can also be found below.

 Main sanctuary space of the North Church with 23 foot high vaulted ceiling and exceptional acoustics.

 “Sardinia,” a large scale site specific installation in the main sanctuary space of the North Church by 2016 artist-in-residence, Janice Wright Cheney of Fredericton, New Brunswick.
 The installation included sound, sculptural elements and projected imagery.
 For a short video of the installation, click here: Sardinia.

 2016 Concert in the North Church Project Space by baroque quartet from New York City and Philadelphia.
 The quartet was in residence for a week before the performance.